bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 Mine:
 > Let's just read them in the [docs](...).

+## Docker Compose - Networks

+[7]

+Let's blueprint the network design:

+Front-end:
+voting-app with `Python`
+result-app with `Node.js`

+Back-end:
+- in-memory DB with `Redis`
+- worker with `.NET`
+- db with `PostgreSQL`

+Mine:
+> And ofc, USERS won't be able to talk with back-end network.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)